Mengzhe/project_modeling_test/README.md

 # project_modeling_test
-The two files contains identical models that applied to two different bonds data.
+The two files contains identical models that applied to two different bonds.